Jefferson Health Care in Lees Summit, MO

 Pros

-• pro The staff are compassionate and caring toward residents and the community.
+• pro The staff are compassionate and caring toward residents and the community, and the facility is clean and welcoming.

-• pro Under new management, the facility is amazing, with caring staff and excellent rehab.
+• pro Under new management, the facility is amazing with caring staff and excellent rehab.

-• pro The rehab department is excellent, with therapists who move residents forward.
+• pro The rehab team is amazing.

 Cons